K3RMoon/Jarvis/README.md

 1. Respond to user's input with predefined messages
 2. Learn information as requested from the user
+3. Perform a series of actions like math operations, randomize, jokes, etc.

 ## Sample Bot System